 In addition to hand-lettered calligraphy, I practice the craft of letterpress printing, which uses individual metal and wooden letters (“type”) to compose texts and print them on hand-operated presses.
 My work explores the intersections of diverse languages, alphabets, and texts across the wide span of Jewish history, inspired by my academic research on the history of Jewish printing and global Jewish book culture.
-I currently have a selection of typefaces in Hebrew and Latin characters, both antique and newly-cast, and a small personal press, as well as access to several large printing studios.
-If you have a project that you think would be a good candidate for collaboration, please reach out!
+I currently have a selection of typefaces in Hebrew, Greek, Latin, and German characters, both antique and newly-cast; I print at home with two small personal presses, and I have access to several other printing studios for larger projects.
+If you have an idea that you think would be a good candidate for collaboration, please reach out!

 The Folkshule Press